roylory/todo-app/README.md

 3. Open your browser and navigate to `http://localhost:3032` to see the application in action.

 ## Notes
-I did not use any unit testing framework for this project, as I was not sure if it was required.
+- I haven’t added unit tests yet because I wasn't sure if they were required for this test.
+- Due to the mock API’s limitations, I used local state instead of form actions with `useOptimistic`.
+- I’d love to add Add, Edit, and Delete features if API endpoints become available in the future.